imagentleman/Web-Noire/README.md

 The extension had to be taken down from the Chrome Webstore, because due to its nature, it infringed one section of the store policies.
 Specifically this rule:

 _We don't allow products or services that encourage, facilitate, or enable the unauthorized access, download, or streaming of copyrighted content or media_

-Chrome Stable and Beta show a warning message on every startup, warning of using extensions on `Developer Mode`, if you aren't one.
-You can use [Chrome Dev](http://www.chromium.org/getting-involved/dev-channel) (the Chrome version for "Developers", that gets updated automatically about twice a week), or just disable `Developer Mode` when Chrome shows the message and re-enable it (and the extension) from [chrome://extensions/](chrome://extensions/) whenever you want to use it.